Dinorush/LTSRebalance/README.md

 ### ConVars

 - `ltsrebalance_force_recompile`: Default value of `1`.
 Recompiles KeyValue files upon entering the multiplayer lobby if they do not have LTSRebalance changes.
 Will not work if the mod is disabled.
-(If you're not sure what this does, it's safe to leave it on)
+(If you're not sure what this does, just leave it on)

 ## Balance Changelog